-It is considered vital that translators translate into their mother tongue, as we will never truly master a language we learn later on in life.
+With translation, it is considered vital that translators work into their mother tongue, as we will never truly master a language we learn later on in life.
 But hey, wait a second; even being a native speaker of a language does not make you an expert.

 If a translator isn’t a skilled writer or doesn’t have a thorough knowledge of their own mother tongue, it does not matter how well they may understand the source text as they will never be able to create a quality target text.
 It is essential to write perfectly.

 Therefore, knowing your native language perfectly is as important, or perhaps even more important, than having a good command of a foreign language.
-It is a big mistake to think that simply being a native speaker of a language qualifies you to translate.
+It is a big mistake to think that simply being a native speaker of a language qualifies you to work in translation.

 Translators are communicators who need a wide vocabulary as well as excellent knowledge of their mother tongue.
 They should also have a great command of the subject field they are translating.
 A professional translator should not accept a project if he does not feel comfortable with the topic or if it is about a field that they do not thoroughly understand.